MoriTanosuke/2048/README.md

 First run for a simple ASCII 2048 game.

+# Run this game

+Open a command line and execute

+    mvn compile exec:java

 ## Open issues

 * Random tiles are added anywhere, should be only at the field border